csyers/cse30331/HW2/PartB.md

 C. It depends

 The answer is (A), true.
-Insertion sort, when the input array is already sorted, is O(n), because each insertion of a new element will only examine a single element from the array.
+Insertion sort, when the input array is already sorted, is O(n), because each insertion of a new element will only make one comparison for each element in the array.
 So that results in about n operation, as opposed to O(n^2) in average and worst case complexity of the insertion sort.
 On the other hand, selection sort is always O(n^2).
 The selection sort has a best, worst, and average complexity of O(n^2).
-It performs the same number of operations no matter what the values are in the array that it sorts.
+It performs the same number of operations no matter what the values are in the array that it sorts, because it must first find the min of the unsorted portion.
+Even if the list was sorted, you would have to look through the whole unsorted part to guarentee that a certain element is the minimum.